-Glutamine is the most abundant naturally occurring, nonessential amino acid in the human body, and one of the few amino acids that can directly cross the blood–brain barrier serving as fuel for the brain, muscles, intestinal lining and white blood cells.
-The most relevant glutamine producing tissue is muscle mass, which accounts for approximately 90% of all glutamine synthesized.
+Glutamine is the most abundant amino acid in the body, and one of the few amino acids that can cross the blood–brain barrier serving as fuel for the brain, muscles, intestinal lining and white blood cells.
+The most relevant glutamine-producing tissue is muscle mass, which accounts for approximately 90% of all glutamine synthesized.

 Glutamine is the #1 nutrient used by small intestinal cells.

 During times of stress caused by infection, trauma, wound healing, illness, surgery, inflammatory bowel disease, intestinal permeability (leaky gut) or intense exercise and training, your body cannot produce sufficient glutamine.

 - — Reduces and controls cravings for alcohol, sugar and carbohydrates.
 Mix together: two teaspoons L-glutamine powder, 1/4 teaspoon raw cacao, 1 cup water and 1 scoop of collagen peptide powder to nix cravings.

 - — Natural and effective treatment for alcohol withdrawal, inducing a decreased desire to drink alcohol, and protection against alcohol toxicity.

 - — Controls hypoglycemia, effective for diabetes, aiding in glucose utilization and balancing blood sugar